stoermelder/vcvrack-packone/docs/MidiCat.md

 ### Input modes for CCs ("Soft-takeover" or "Pickup")

 MIDI-CAT supports a technique sometimes called "soft-takeover" or "pickup": If the control on your MIDI device has a position different to the mapped parameter's position all incoming MIDI messages are ignored until the parameter's position has been "picked up".
+This prevents unwanted parameter jumps when switching controller presets or loading patches.
 This method must be enabled for each mapping-slot in the context menu:

 - **Direct** - Every received MIDI CC message is directly applied to the mapped parameter (default).
+Best for controllers with motorized faders or endless encoders.

 - **Pickup (snap)** - MIDI CC messages are ignored until the control reaches the current value of the parameter.
-After that the MIDI control is "snaped" unto the parameter and will only unsnap if the parameter is changed from within Rack, e.g. manually by mouse or preset-loading.
+After that the MIDI control is "snapped" onto the parameter and will only unsnap if the parameter is changed from within Rack, e.g. manually by mouse or preset-loading.

-- **Pickup (jump)** - Same as **Pickup (snap)**, but the control will loose the parameter when jumping to another value (in detail: The received MIDI CC value differs by 7% from the actual parameter value, on the default MIDI CC value range 0-127 this is a change by +/-8 from the last MIDI message).
+- **Pickup (jump)** - Same as **Pickup (snap)**, but the control will lose the parameter when jumping to another value (in detail: The received MIDI CC value differs by 7% from the actual parameter value, on the default MIDI CC value range 0-127 this is a change by +/-8 from the last MIDI message).
 This mode can be used if your MIDI controller supports switching templates and you don't want your parameters to change when loading a different template.

 <a name="toggle-cc"></a>
 - **Toggle** (added in v1.9.0) - Every MIDI _continuous control_ message toggles the parameter between its minimum and maximum value (usually 0 and 1 for switches).

 - **Toggle + Value** (added in v1.9.0) - Every MIDI _continuous control_ message toggles the parameter between its minimum and the control's value.

-- **Snapped** (added in v2.2.0) - Only useable for snapped parameters (for example "Steps" on [VCV SEQ3](https://library.vcvrack.com/Fundamental/SEQ3)).
-A MIDI CC message with value greater 0 advances the parameter to the next step and rolls over at the end of the range.
+- **Snapped** (added in v2.2.0) - Only usable for snapped parameters (for example "Steps" on [VCV SEQ3](https://library.vcvrack.com/Fundamental/SEQ3)).
+A MIDI CC message with value greater than 0 advances the parameter to the next step and rolls over at the end of the range.
 This allows controlling a snapped parameter with a MIDI button.

 - **Snapped (short/long)** (added in v2.2.0) - Same as **Snapped**, but responds to MIDI CC value = 0 and long pressing will decrease the parameter to the previous step.